If you have ever thought about Hawaii, then long sandy beaches and the glorious Hawaii sunrises and sunsets should instantly come to mind.

 - There are parking lots available and street parking options depending on what section of Kamaole Beach Park you are in.

 - Some areas have lifeguards on patrol, public restrooms, showers, and places to picnic.

 This beach is basically the farthest north stretch of Kam 1 Beach.
 It stretches about 600 yards with great views and perfect sand for family and friends.

 - Parking spots are limited compared to what you can find on the side of South Kihei Road.

-- Charles Young Beach is a swimming beach mainly frequented by Maui locals.
+- Charley Young Beach is a swimming beach mainly frequented by Maui locals.

 - The water is calm and ideal for swimming and snorkeling.